Vladimir Tkachenko

-Vladimir Pyotrovich Tkachenko (alternate spelling: Vladimir Tkatchenko) (Владимир Петрович Ткаченко; born September 20, 1957 in Sochi, Russian Soviet Federative Socialist Republic, Soviet Union) is a retired Soviet and Russian professional basketball player.
-Tkachenko won two Summer Olympic Games medals and three FIBA World Cup medals with the senior men's Soviet Union national basketball team.
+Vladimir Petrovich Tkachenko (alternative spelling: Vladimir Tkatchenko) (Владимир Петрович Ткаченко; born 20 September 1957) is a retired Soviet and Russian professional basketball player.
+Tkachenko won two Summer Olympic Games medals and three FIBA World Cup medals with the senior men's Soviet Union national team.
 He was also named both the Euroscar and the Mr. Europa in 1979.
-His club career lasted 16 years.
+His pro club career lasted 17 years.

+He was named to the FIBA All-Time EuroStars Team in 2007.
 He became a FIBA Hall of Fame player in 2015.

 Professional career

 Tkachenko began playing with Stroitel of the USSR Premiere League, during the 1973–74 season, when he was 16 years old.
 He continued to play for them through the 1981–82 season.
-In 1983, he began playing for the USSR League club CSKA Moscow, and he stayed there through the 1988–89 season.
-He finished his club career in the former Spanish 2nd division, with Guadalajara, in the 1989–90 season.
+In 1983, he began playing for the USSR League club CSKA Moscow, and he stayed there through the 1989–90 season.
+He finished his club career in the former Spanish 2nd division, with Guadalajara, in the 1990–91 season.

 National team career

-From 1976 to 1987, Tkachenko played on the senior men's Soviet Union national basketball team, participating in many FIBA EuroBasket and FIBA World Cup competitions.
-With the Soviet national team, he won numerous medals, including: two bronze medals at the 1976 Summer Olympic Games and at the 1980 Summer Olympic Games, the gold medal at the 1982 FIBA World Championship (also silver medals at the 1978 FIBA World Championship and the 1986 FIBA World Championship); as well as three gold medals at the FIBA EuroBasket: at the FIBA EuroBasket 1979, the FIBA EuroBasket 1981, and the FIBA EuroBasket 1985 (also silvers at the FIBA EuroBasket 1977 and the FIBA EuroBasket 1987).
+From 1976 to 1987, Tkachenko played on the senior men's Soviet Union national team, participating in many FIBA EuroBasket and FIBA World Cup competitions.
+With the Soviet national team, he won numerous medals, including: two bronze medals, at the 1976 Summer Olympic Games and at the 1980 Summer Olympic Games, the gold medal at the 1982 FIBA World Championship (also silver medals at the 1978 FIBA World Championship and the 1986 FIBA World Championship); as well as three gold medals at the FIBA EuroBasket: at the FIBA EuroBasket 1979, the FIBA EuroBasket 1981, and the FIBA EuroBasket 1985 (also silvers at the FIBA EuroBasket 1977 and the FIBA EuroBasket 1987).